stevenktruong/math-website/data/classes/22s.170e.3/index.md

 ### Participation

 Each discussion, I will check the attendance of 6-7 students chosen at random.
 I'll have a photo roster with me, so please don't try to check in for a different student.

+If you're joining the discussion over Zoom, please be prepared to turn on your camera briefly so that I can make sure you're actually there.

 ### Office Hours